 Parents always justly expect the obedience of their children.
 Other adults might be more intelligent and more compassionate than one’s parents, but the parent’s word still counts.
 Our obligations to repairmen and even to parents are not absolute.
 If the repairman’s bill is often his estimate, the courts might have to be involved as we expect justice.
 If parents tell a son to kill someone, he should resort to higher moral authorities.

-Moral standards, therefore, presuppose absolute ethical standards, which in turn presuppose the existence of final authority.
-This precise pattern of thought is found only in the Bible.
+Moral standards, therefore, presuppose absolute ethical standards, which presuppose the existence of ultimate authority.
+We find this precise pattern of thought only in the Bible.
 God’s justice is implicit in that he is the same source, the very definition, of moral standards.
-He himself can never be charged with injustice.
-Moreover, he is truth, for he is the exact criterion of truth and can therefore never be accused of falsehood.
+We can never charge him with injustice.
+He is truth, for he is the exact criterion of truth and can therefore never be accused of falsehood.

 If God is indeed absolute, then he is without beginning or end.
 A past without God would be chaos, from which order could never emerge.
 Since he is omnipotent, he must be one (though we have noted the Trinitarian complexity), for there can be only one final, the ultimate standard for morals and knowledge.
 There are no limitations on his knowledge, power, or presence.
 The argument is transcendental.
 Rather than offering clear empirical evidence for God, it asks the more profound question: what must be the case if evidential argument and knowledge are possible?
 The statement, of course, does not prevent anyone from choosing unbelief.
 Human beings, tragically, can act irrationally.
 The argument itself leaves the theoretical possibility that we are wrong in claiming an objective knowledge of morality.